sblaurock/dotfiles/README.md

 ## Vim Changelog

+7.23.15
+- Resolve issue where mouse selection did not work past a certain column (~220).

 7.22.15
 - Added 'term_for_vim' for enhanced autocompletion and code understanding.
 - `,.` binding now uses Tern to locate definitions.